 Who else but Cadillac would have the audacity to name a car after the mythical city of gold?
 The name was used for a while in the 1950s for a range of limited production, hand built beauties, but by 1967 the moniker was applied permanently to a new, sensational front wheel drive 'personal car'.
 With lines so sharp you could slice your hand on them while washing a fender, the Eldorado looked best in...what else but gold.

 It's a pretty neat name for a muscle car, especially one as wide and low slung as the 1970 Dodge Challenger.
-And if equipped with a 440 six pack, or 426 Hemi - this is one challenger that would've taken the title.
+And if equipped with 440 six pack or 426 Hemi - this is one challenger that would've taken the title.

-Ford had the Cobra & Mustang, Chevy the Stingray and Impala; 'why not a fish?' the Plymouth boys asked?
-Not just any fish, but one with a mouthful of vicious, razor sharp teeth, one known to be a terrifying predator that punched above its' weight.
+Ford had the Cobra & Mustang, Chevy the Stingray and Impala; why not a fish the Plymouth boys asked?
+And not just any fish, but one with a mouthful of vicious, razor sharp teeth, one known to be a terrifying predator that punched above its' weight.
 And it sounded good - Barracuda.
 And if you want to name a car after a vicious sea creature - you might want to have a few giant killing engine options.
-Plymouth's high performance 340 was widely regarded as the best of the big three's hot small blocks, and just to make sure all bases were covered - Plymouth offered the biggest engine ever in a 1960s pony car - the 440 Wedge.
-There was no room under the bonnet for power steering or air conditioning - but drag racers didn't mind one bit...
+Plymouth's high performance 340 was widely regarded as the best of the big three's hot small blocks.
+Just to make sure all bases were covered - Plymouth offered the biggest engine ever in a 1960s pony car - the 440 Wedge.
+Shoehorning a 7.4ltr monster mill under the bonnet meant no room for power steering or air conditioning - but drag racers didn't mind one bit.

 Javelin - the spear used by ancient Greeks in the gymnasium and first Olympic Games.
 A weapon that required skill and athleticism.
 One could argue that the same skills had to be applied to pilot a stickshift AMC Javelin, especially when equipped with a 390 big block.
 A muscular looking car, it won high praise in the motoring press at the time, and forced the big three to accept AMC as a player in the muscle car stakes.
-Just like the javelin throwers in the ancient games - AMC proved they were willing to compete - with the Javelin.
+Just like the javelin throwers of the ancient games - AMC proved they were willing to compete…with their own Javelin.